K. G. Ramanathan: K. G. Ramanathan's early life and his family

 Ramanathan was married to Jayalakshmi Ramanathan.
 He had two sons.
-His father's name was Kollagunta Gopal Iyer, and his mother's name was Ananthalaxmi.
 His mother died at an early age.
-He had two sisters and one brother.

 Career

 At TIFR, he built up the number theory group of young mathematicians from India.
 For several years, he took interest to study Ramanujan's unpublished and published work.
-He was an Editorial board member of Acta Arithmetica for over 30 years.
+He was an editorial board member of Acta Arithmetica for over 30 years.
 He retired from TIFR in 1985.